600 North Pleasant Avenue

 Centralia, IL 62801

 Centralia’s Foundation Park is a unique private park open to the public.
-This scenic 300 acre park is open year-round from dawn until 11 p.m. daily.
-There are miles of hiking trails, an exercise trail, an ice skating pond, and two fishing ponds both stocked with bass, bluegill and catfish.
-The park also sports a restored prairie, a Chapel in the Woods, the Hall Shelter, the Sentinel Shelter, The Bowl (an outdoor amphitheatre), Moose Oven, and the Miner’s Memorial.
+This scenic 300-acre park is open year-round from dawn until 11 p.m. daily.
+There are miles of hiking trails, an exercise trail, an ice skating pond, and two fishing ponds both stocked with bass, bluegill, and catfish.
+The park also sports a restored prairie, a Chapel in the Woods, the Hall Shelter, the Sentinel Shelter, The Bowl (an outdoor amphitheater), Moose Oven, and the Miner’s Memorial.
 You can even play a round of Disc Golf.

-Reservations for group use of the Park is requested by contacting The Foundation.
+Reservations for group use of the Park are requested by contacting The Foundation.
 You won’t want to miss this natural Southern Illinois beauty.
 The main entrance is located at McCord & Pleasant Streets.
 The main park road is closed through the winter months.
 No alcoholic beverages are permitted.
-There is no charge for using any of the parks facilities.
+There is no charge for using any of the park’s facilities.